Kyle (Child's Play)

 Kyle is a fictional character in the Child's Play franchise, created by Don Mancini and portrayed by actress Christine Elise.
-She first appeared in John Lafia's Child's Play 2 (1990) and has a cameo appearance in Don Mancini's Cult of Chucky (2017).
-Kyle is a main character in the Child's Play novels and comic book adaptations.
+She appeared in Child's Play 2, Cult of Chucky, and the Chucky television series.

 Appearances

 In film

 Kyle first appears in Child's Play 2 (1990).
 She is a teenager who lives in the foster home where Andy Barclay is sent after the events of the original film.
 Andy first meets her upon arrival.
 Kyle is shown to be street-smart and stubborn, and tells her foster mother, Joanne Simpson, that she will be on her own next year.
 Meanwhile, Chucky infiltrates the house by destroying and burying another "Good Guy" doll they owned and posing as it.

 In the morning, one of Joanne's antiques is found shattered (having been broken by Chucky), and both she and Andy are sent to do the laundry, where they begin to talk to one another and become friendly.
 That night, Kyle stumbles onto Andy, who has been tied up by Chucky.
 Joanne and her husband Phil discover the scene and blame Kyle.
 Kyle believes that Andy did it to himself, not realizing Chucky is alive.

 Phil is later murdered in the basement by Chucky (although his death appears to be an accident), and Andy is sent back to the orphanage.
 Kyle discovers the buried "Good Guy" doll and realizes Chucky is really alive.
 She goes to warn Joanne but finds her corpse tied to a chair.
 Chucky then attacks Kyle and forces her to drive him to the orphanage.
 At the orphanage, Chucky escapes with Andy.
 Kyle follows them to the factory that produces the Good Guy dolls.
 After a prolonged battle, Kyle and Andy are able to kill Chucky by mutilating him with factory equipment, partially melting him with molten plastic, and then blowing up his head with a pressurized air-tube.

 Kyle makes a returning cameo appearance in the 2017 film Cult of Chucky.
 In a post-credits scene, Kyle arrives at Andy's house to torture his decapitated Chucky head.
 Chucky instantly recognizes and is shocked at Kyle's arrival.
 Kyle tells the head "Andy sent me.
 We're gonna have some fun." while holding a pair of pliers.